RafayZ/RafayZ/README.md

 - 👋 Hi, I’m @RafayZ but please call me Rafay.
 - 👀 I’m interested in being a data scientist and learning new languages!
-- 🌱 I’m currently learning Python, SQL, R and Js.
+- 🌱 I’m currently learning Js, HTML and CSS
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me on my email: rafaybinzahid2002@outlook.com or my discord: rayy#0690